scala-js/scala-js-website/doc/project/building.md

     sbt> fastOptJS

 This will perform fast Scala.js-specific optimizations and write the resulting code to a single JavaScript file.
 You can now use this JavaScript file in your HTML page or in whatever way you like.
 The resulting file in the target folder will have the suffix `-fastopt.js`.

+## Running in the console

+You can run your application by using the `run` task:

+    sbt> run

+This will detect and run classes that extend [`js.JSApp`]({{ site.production_url }}/api/scalajs-library/{{ site.versions.scalaJS }}/#scala.scalajs.js.JSApp), while optionally prompting the user to choose a class if multiple such classes exist (fails with multiple classes if `persistLauncher := true`, see section below for details).

+By default, this command uses [Node.js](http://nodejs.org/), which you need to install separately, to run the produced JavaScript code.
+If your application or one of its libraries requires a DOM (which can be specified with `jsDependencies += RuntimeDOM`), you will also need to install [`jsdom`](https://github.com/tmpvar/jsdom) with `npm install jsdom`.

+There are alternative JavaScript interpreters that are available.
+See [JavaScript environments](./js-environments.html) for more details.

 ### Disabling the optimizations